 Whether you’re studying short stories or poetry, writing fiction or exploring film genres, you’ll be developing a wide range of skills that are highly regarded by both university admissions tutors and prospective employers.
 From academically-reliable research to analytical reading skills, you’ll be well prepared for a university-level course in English, Writing or Media with this Access to Higher Education Diploma.

 In order to enrol on this course, you’ll need to have a GCSE in English Language at grade C/4 or above.
-If you don’t currently have a GCSE in Maths at grade C/4 or above, e.g. you have a Functional Skills Level 2 or grade D qualification, you should also enrol on a GCSE class to run alongside this Access Diploma.
+If you do not currently have a GCSE in Maths at grade C or above, you should also enrol on a GCSE class to run alongside this Access Diploma.

 If you’d like to start preparing now for the course, and for subsequent university applications, there are a few things you can do to put yourself in the best possible position.
 It’s helpful to get as much relevant experience as you can, so you could start submitting poems and stories to writing competitions, attending literary events all around the city, or seeking volunteer work with magazines, production companies and online publications.